alphagov/govuk-rfcs/rfc-017-simpler-draft-stack.md

 - It simplifies deployments - we're deploying into a single Org so no need for extra Jenkins machines
 - It simplifies operations - we can use the existing Errbit, Icinga, and Kibana setups; and for 2nd line staff no change is required to SSH configuration

 it also has one main negative - the security model previously offered (total separation of content and data/requests) is no longer as simple to come by.
-We plan to address this using vShield Edge firewalling - RFC to follow describing this.
+We plan to address this using vShield Edge firewalling (see ).

 **Related RFCs**